ableron/ableron-js/README.md

   - `Content-Language`
   - `Location`
   - `Refresh`
+- `cacheVaryByRequestHeaders`: Fragment request headers which influence the requested fragment aside from its URL.
+Used to create fragment cache keys.
+Defaults to an empty list.
+Must be a subset of `fragmentRequestHeadersToPass`.
+Common example are headers used for steering A/B-tests
 - `statsAppendToContent`: Whether to append UI composition stats as HTML comment to the content.
 Defaults to `false`